Missed our Webinars? Watch Now!

 Public Charge Overview

-UPDATE: On January 28, 2020, the Supreme Court narrowly voted to allow the Trump Administration to enforce its Public Charge rule.
+UPDATE: On January 28, 2020, the Supreme Court narrowly voted to allow the Trump Administration to enforce its Public Charge rule, beginning February 24, 2020.
 However, although this rule is currently allowed to be implemented, there are still a few court cases that challenge this harmful rule.
 The Supreme Court did not rule on the merit of the law, which is still working its way through the federal courts.

 Protecting Immigrant Families provided this comprehensive overview of how this development impacts the public charge laws.
 We will continue to track and monitor the public charge rule and keep you informed.